-Hourly rates in the industry vary widely.
-You can expect fees from as little as $40/hour from a stay at home freelancer (unexperienced) to $300/hour for Creative / Strategic Direction at global ad agencies.
-In our region (western Canada), a typical agency rate band will be between $100 & $175 per hour for services ranging from project management to graphic design, illustration, programming or creative direction.
+Hourly rates in the industry differ — by quite a lot.
+You can expect fees from as little as $40/hour from a stay-at-home freelancer (inexperienced) to $300/hour for Creative / Strategic Direction at global ad agencies.
+In our region (western Canada), a typical agency rate band will be between $100 & $175 per hour for services ranging from project management to graphic design, illustration, programming, or creative direction.
 Agencies often use different rates for different specialists within the company depending on market rates, and the skill level of the person fulfilling the service.
 The most talented teams will command the highest prices, as demand is usually high for their services, but often the results are very worthwhile.

-For some projects, you may receive a flat rate price for a package of good and services, regardless of time and materials.
-This is more common if your project has a defined scope and the agency has experience delivering a specific product (Brand Identity packages for example).
+For some projects, you may receive a flat rate price for a package of goods and services, regardless of time and materials.
+This is more common if your project has a defined scope and the agency has experience delivering a specific product (brand identity packages, for example).

-When determining your budget allocation for projects, the cost of professional services can often be a determining factor as to whether a project will proceed, or sit idle in the ‘nice-to-have’ column.
+When determining your budget allocation for projects, the cost of professional services can often be a determining factor for whether a project will proceed, or sit idle in the ‘nice-to-have’ column.
 Here are a few insights.

-- Have an honest conversation up front with your agency about the budget you have available if you in fact have a fixed budget.
+- Have an honest conversation upfront with your agency about the budget you have available.
 Determine what exactly you need to accomplish, and what limitations you have.
-In most cases, this doesn’t result in your agency spending every dollar you have, but rather results in them maximizing your budget to make the absolute most of it.
-Having this conversation early on can also determine if your agency is the right fit based on budget, and spare both parties some time in preparing non starting proposals.
-In our firm, I always aim to set some expectation early on to avoid any unwanted surprises later in the project.
+In most cases, this doesn’t result in your agency spending every dollar you have.
+It results in them maximizing your budget to make the absolute most of it.
+Having this conversation early on can also determine if your agency is the right fit based on budget, and spare both parties some time in preparing nonstarting proposals.
+In our firm, I always aim to set some expectations early on to avoid any unwanted surprises later in the project.

-- If your project has no definable financial outcome or ROI (for example; a corporate art installation in a lobby), then you will likely be searching for pure talent rather than a business process.
+- If your project has no definable financial outcome or ROI (for example; a corporate art installation in a lobby), then you are probably searching for pure talent rather than a business process.
 To match an agency to your needs, the criteria should be subjective, not financial.

-It can be tricky to find a great financial match when shopping for an agency, so use factors like fit and experience, and creative approach or business process to find suitable agencies that you want to work with.
+It’s tricky to find a great financial match when shopping for an agency so use factors like fit, experience, creative approach, or business process to find agencies you want to work with.
 Have an early conversation to ensure financial fit and don’t be shy to share your budget expectations with your agency.